Jaswanth-Sai-Nathani/Team_A_DATA606/README.md

 ### Approach

-Data extraction using web scraping of website with used car data (eg: https://www.truecar.com ) and then proceed with data cleaning and feature selection.
+* Data extraction using web scraping of website with used car data (eg: https://www.truecar.com ) and then proceed with data cleaning and feature selection.
 Also, once data cleaning is done would like to understand how various features are distributed and try normalizing them if required.

-Developing a regression model to predict the price of used car based on various models like linear regression model, random forest and Gradient boosting model and cross validating the results to find the best fit model for price prediction in the case of both test and train data.
+* Developing a regression model to predict the price of used car based on various models like linear regression model, random forest and Gradient boosting model and cross validating the results to find the best fit model for price prediction in the case of both test and train data.

-Designing a web page to demonstrate the working of best fit model and provide an easy and interactive way to the user to predict the car price based on a few questions.
+* Designing a web page to demonstrate the working of best fit model and provide an easy and interactive way to the user to predict the car price based on a few questions.

 ## DATA COLLECTION

-Web Scraping of TRUECAR website for used car listings across United States.
+* Web Scraping of TRUECAR website for used car listings across United States.

-Extracting the dataset with listings of 10173 cars after considering the car listings of 333 pages.
+* Extracting the dataset with listings of 10173 cars after considering the car listings of 333 pages.

-Dataset having 18 columns like :
+* Dataset having 18 columns like :
           VIN, Brand, Model, Trim, Manufacture Year, Mileage, MPG_City, MPG_Highway, Drive Type, Fuel Type, Transmission, Exterior Color, Interior Color,           Accidents, Number of Owners, Car Usage Type, Location, Price.

 ## DATA CLEANING

-After loading the dataset, the shape of the dataset is (10173, 18).
+* After loading the dataset, the shape of the dataset is (10173, 18).

-We have to check for duplicates, null values and the data types.
+* We have to check for duplicates, null values and the data types.

-As VIN is unique for every car, we filter the listings by VIN to eliminate the duplicate values.
+* As VIN is unique for every car, we filter the listings by VIN to eliminate the duplicate values.

-We see null values in MPG, transmission, drive type, fuel type and price, we impute them.
+* As there are null values in MPG, transmission, drive type, fuel type and price, we impute them.

-All the data types are good except mileage and price, so we find the wrong data and correct them.
+* All the data types are good except mileage and price, so we find the wrong data and correct them.

 #### Duplicates:

-There are 9899 unique VIN, which determines the data contains 274 repeated car listings.
+* There are 9899 unique VIN, which determines the data contains 274 repeated car listings.
 After deleting the duplicates, the shape of the dataset is (9899, 18).

 #### Null Values:

-As we see there is one null value in ‘Price’, we delete that listing as our main target variable is price.
+* As we see there is one null value in ‘Price’, we delete that listing as our main target variable is price.

-For filling missing values in ‘drive_type’, we try to get drive_type from ‘trim’ column and impute to the corresponding data.
+* For filling missing values in ‘drive_type’, we try to get drive_type from ‘trim’ column and impute to the corresponding data.

-After sorting the data based on brand and model, picking up the missing values columns and imputing them with a forward fill and backfill of existing values in the corresponding columns.
+* After sorting the data based on brand and model, picking up the missing values columns and imputing them with a forward fill and backfill of existing values in the corresponding columns.

 #### Data Types:

-After imputing the null values, the data types of mileage and price automatically corrected.
+* After imputing the null values, the data types of mileage and price automatically corrected.

 ### Addition of features:

-Added a new feature ‘Car_Age’, which is obtained by subtracting manufacture year from current year.
+* Added a new feature ‘Car_Age’, which is obtained by subtracting manufacture year from current year.
 And also checking if there are any car listings with manufacture year greater than 2022.
 Fortunately, there are no listings in that category.

-Removed the ‘Location’ column from the dataset, and added ‘State’ column by splitting the location and extracting the state from that.
+* Removed the ‘Location’ column from the dataset, and added ‘State’ column by splitting the location and extracting the state from that.

-Adding a new feature ‘MPG’, which is obtained by the average of MPG_City and MPG_Highway values.
+* Adding a new feature ‘MPG’, which is obtained by the average of MPG_City and MPG_Highway values.

 ## EXPLORATORY DATA ANALYSIS